shahriar-shaon/Analyzing-American-Baby-Name-Trends/README.md

 5. Mostly used name in last 101 years
 6. Classify each name's popularity according to the number of years

-PLEASE NOTE THAT FROM SQL QUARRY NOT ALL THE DATA SHOWN IN THE DATA VISUALITION.
+PLEASE NOTE THAT FROM SQL QUARRY NOT ALL THE DATA SHOWN IN THE DATA VISUALITATION.

 # You can see the visualition in the uploaded pdf as well as in the tableau link: https://public.tableau.com/app/profile/shahriar4560 #